 The literal meaning of the tower’s name is “West Port Tower,”; and it is among the first structures to be erected at the old West Port.
 When you look at it from the exterior, the building appears shaped in the form of a cylinder.
 However, the stories are actually shaped in a square, forming 18 conservatories in the middle of the exterior and interior.

-All the 30 floors positioned above ground have a rentable space of about 820 square meters.
+All 30 floors positioned above ground have a rentable space of about 820 square meters.
 A prominent architectural feature of the Westhafen Tower is the rhomboid façade edifice, which features 3556 triangular glass panes making up the external skin.

-The arrangement of the tower’s façade of the glass looks like the ribbed exterior of a standard Frankfurtian cider glass.
+The arrangement of the tower’s façade of glass looks like the ribbed exterior of a standard Frankfurtian cider glass.
 Consequently, the Westhafen Tower is commonly called das Gerippte (which literally means “The Ribbed”).

 A part of the glass triangular section can be opened automatically to allow ventilation into the lower corner.
 The tower floors are heated up using below-the-windows concealed convectors while cooling is achieved through the cooling ceiling.